Dasharo/docs/docs/index.md

 When you have an account on GitHub go ahead and [configure an SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).
-It's also highly recommended to configure a GPG key before contributing antthing.
+It's also highly recommended to configure a GPG key before contributing anything.
 Instructions to do that can be found [here](https://docs.github.com/en/authentication/managing-commit-signature-verification/adding-a-gpg-key-to-your-github-account).
 With that your account should be ready to contribute to Dasharo.
 Here are some additional links to help: